-- Pomegranate seeds: These are ok as long as you don’t consume the pomegranate juice.
+Pomegranate seeds are keto: These are ok as long as you don’t consume the pomegranate juice.

 Those are the fruits that we consider to be in the green if you’re on keto but don’t necessarily want to lose weight anymore.
 Now, let’s talk about some fruits that are in the gray area.

 First, cherries.
 People often ask me about cherries.
 Cherries aren’t super high in sugar, but they are right in the middle.
 That said, tart cherries are certainly better than really sweet cherries if you really want to incorporate them into your diet.

 What about melons?
 Is watermelon keto?
 Cantaloupe is better than watermelon, and if you have small amounts it’ll probably be ok.
 Just keep in mind that you can overdo it really easily.